 A native Memphian, Matt received his undergraduate degree in Political Science from the University of Memphis in 2003 and his Juris Doctor from the University of Arkansas at Little Rock in 2006.
 Matt studied international and comparative law at University College Dublin School of Law, the University of Edinburgh Law School and the European Union Headquarters in Brussels, Belgium.
 The experience ignited a lifetime passion for travel that has since taken Matt to more than 35 countries around the globe.

-In 2008, Matt founded the Law Office of Matt Potempa, PLLC focusing on litigation and resolving probate, matrimonial and business disputes.
+In 2008, Matt founded the Law Office of Matt Potempa, PLLC focusing on resolving probate, matrimonial and business disputes.

-Matt is active in the Nashville, Tennessee and American Bar Associations and has received numerous accolades for his service to the public and the legal profession.
-Matt is a Fellow of the Nashville and American Bar Associations.
+Matt is active in and a Fellow of the Nashville, Tennessee and American Bar Associations and has received numerous accolades for his service to the public and the legal profession.

 The Nashville Post named Matt as a “Law Leader Rising” in 2012.
 The Nashville Chamber of Commerce awarded him their Emerging Leader Award in the Legal Services category in 2015.
-He was named “Best of the Bar” in 2016 and 2017 by the Nashville Business Journal and designated a “Super Lawyer” by Thomson Reuters in 2016 and 2017, a distinction achieved by less than 5% of Tennessee attorneys.
+He has been named “Best of the Bar” by the Nashville Business Journal from 2016 through 2019 and designated a “Super Lawyer” by Thomson Reuters from 2016 through 2019, a distinction achieved by less than 5% of Tennessee attorneys.

 With an office located in the heart of Hillsboro Village near downtown Nashville, MHPS focuses on providing Estate and Trust Planning, Family Wealth Preservation, Probate and Business Litigation and Conflict Resolution, Conservatorships and Guardianships as well as Family Law and Personal Injury.

-Matt and his wife Kate live in the Historic Belmont neighborhood with their son Philip and two dogs, Gooseberry and Houston.
+Matt and his wife Kate live in the Historic Belmont neighborhood with their two sons, Philip and Patrick, and two dogs, Goose and Houston.

 Professional Honors and Awards